BuckyEv/Spatial-EV-seq/README.md

 - DynamicISS decoded output, such as `Basecalling.csv` or a compatible table containing decoded feature identity and spatial coordinates.
 - Optional cell-type annotation or deconvolution table, for example `*_celltype_abundance.csv`.
 - Optional EV/gene signal tables generated after matching, such as `*_bas_cell_barcode.csv` or `gene_expression_extremes.csv`.

-(Please add a small public demo dataset or a minimal mock dataset before release if the repository is expected to be directly testable by external users.)

 ## Core modules